Wormholes in a viscous universe: Stability Analysis

 \section{Stability Analysis}

-In this section, we are aiming at investigating the effects of the bulk viscosity on stability of the wormhole spacetime configuration.
-Concretely, we still take into account the case of $\Phi=C$ and $p=-K\rho-3\zeta_0H$.
-Furthermore, we conclude the method in \cite{42} as follows:
+In this section, we investigate the effects of the bulk viscosity on stability of the wormhole spacetime configuration.
+Concretely, we still take into account the case of $\Phi=C$ and $p=-K\rho-3\zeta_0H_0$.
+Furthermore, we conclude the standard potential method in \cite{42} as follows:

 $\star$ Use the Darmois-Israel formalism to derive the so-called Lanczos equation, and match an exterior Schwarzschild geometry into the interior traversable wormhole geometry.

 $\star$ Work out the nontrivial components of the extrinsic curvature, the surface energy density $\sigma$ and tangential pressure $P$, the defined physical quantity $\Xi$ and the radial derivative of the surface energy density $\sigma'$.
 Note that these quantities are all the functions of the junction radius $a$.